W427697/Discord-/code/frameworks/nextjs/README.md

 The parameter `nextjs.appDirectory` defaults to `false` if not set.

-Please consider, that parameters are not deep merged.
-If you set `nextjs.appDirectory` to `true` in the [preview.js](https://storybook.js.org/docs/react/configure/overview#configure-story-rendering) file, you need to set it as well in your story, as soon as you want to set other options on the nextjs parameter.

 #### Overriding defaults

 Per-story overrides can be done by adding a `nextjs.navigation` property onto the story [parameters](https://storybook.js.org/docs/react/writing-stories/parameters).
 The framework will shallowly merge whatever you put here into the router.